w3c/wai-curricula/content/how-to-use-this-curricula.md

 ## Example Scenarios

-The following are possible implementations for the WAI Curricula.
-Some of them take a complete curriculum, some others combine several modules of different curricula to address various roles together.
+The following are possible implementations of the WAI Curricula.
+Some of them are based on a complete curriculum, some others combine different modules for different curricula to address several roles together.

 ### MOOC Course

-A MOOC course for those who want to learn the fundamentals of web accessibility.
+A group of organizations develop a MOOC course for those who want to get started with web accessibility.
 It is designed to be open and fully online.
-A public implementation can be found at [Introduction to Web Accessibility (EDX)](https://www.edx.org/course/web-accessibility-introduction).
+It can be found at [Introduction to Web Accessibility (EDX)](https://www.edx.org/course/web-accessibility-introduction).

 <table>
 <caption>MOOC Course</caption>